A relationship between the Kauffman bracket skein algebras and Roger-Yang skein algebras of some small surfaces: Definition of Roger-Yang skein algebra

 Henceforth, we will take $R=\Z[A^{\pm 1/2}]$, where $A$ is an indeterminate.

 \begin{example} The square of an arc between punctures $i$ and $j$ is resolved as follows.

 \end{example}

+Note that, in contrast, the usual Kauffman bracket skein algebra of $\S(\Sigma)$ does not include vertex classes or framed arcs.
+More specifically, $\S(\Sigma)$ is the $R$-algebra freely generated by disjoint unions of framed knots in $\Sigma \times [0,1]$ modded out by relations 1) and 3) from Definition \ref{def:RYalgebra}.

+We next state some results about the structure of $\SRY(\Sigma)$ that will be used in the paper.

-A \emph{simple} framed link in $\Sigma \times [0,1]$ is one whose diagram contains no crossings and does not contain any loop bounding a disk or a disk containing exactly one puncture.
-The simple framed links freely span $\SRY(\Sigma)$ as an $R$-module, \cite{RogerYang}.
+We say that a framed link in $\Sigma \times [0,1]$ is \emph{simple} if it admits a diagram that contains no crossings and does not contain any loop bounding a disk with one or no punctures.
+The empty link, denoted $\emptyset$, is considered a simple link.